danielchristianschroeter/vscode-git-tag-release-tracker/README.md

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 For more details on Semantic Versioning, please refer to the [official SemVer specification](https://semver.org/).

+## Troubleshooting

+If you encounter any issues:

+1. Check the extension logs by running the "Git Tag Release Tracker: Show Logs" command.
+2. Ensure your CI tokens are correctly configured in the extension settings.
+3. Verify that your repository has a valid remote URL and is properly connected to GitHub or GitLab.

+## Feedback and Contributions

+Your feedback and contributions are welcome!
+Please submit issues or pull requests on the [GitHub repository](https://github.com/danielchristianschroeter/vscode-git-tag-release-tracker).